Solar flare: Examples of large solar flares

 The most powerful flare ever observed is thought to be the flare associated with the 1859 Carrington Event.
 While no soft X-ray measurements were made at the time, the magnetic crochet associated with the flare was recorded by ground-based magnetometers allowing the flare's strength to be estimated after the event.
-Using these magnetometer readings, its soft X-ray class has been estimated to be greater than X10.
-The soft X-ray class of the flare has also been estimated to be around X50.
+Using these magnetometer readings, its soft X-ray class has been estimated to be greater than X10 and around X45 (±5).

 In modern times, the largest solar flare measured with instruments occurred on 4 November 2003.
-This event saturated the GOES detectors, and because of this its classification is only approximate.
+This event saturated the GOES detectors, and because of this, its classification is only approximate.
 Initially, extrapolating the GOES curve, it was estimated to be X28.
 Later analysis of the ionospheric effects suggested increasing this estimate to X45.
 This event produced the first clear evidence of a new spectral component above 100 GHz.

-Other large solar flares also occurred on 2 April 2001 (X20+), 28 October 2003 (X17.2+ and 10), 7 September 2005 (X17), 9 August 2011 (X6.9), 7 March 2012 (X5.4), and 6 September 2017 (X9.3).